kyma-project/busola/docs/extensibility/presets-section.md

 # _presets_ section

 The **presets** section contains a list of objects that define which preset and template are used in the form view.
 If you specify a preset, it is displayed in the dropdown list along with the **Clear** option.
-If a user selects a preset, the form is filled with the property defined in the **value** property.
+When you select a preset, the form is filled with the values defined in the **value** property.

 ## preset configuration object fields